The first thing new students in my lab often need to do is get research-ready - here's how to do that.

 If it's been a while since you took certain college courses like Research Methods and Statistics for Business or Psychology (or if you've never taken them) you should review Lesson 2 of this (free + online) Udacity course.

 It is very likely you will be asked to search for articles at some point, Google Scholar is an excellent place to start, so you should bookmark it and set it up by following these instructions from the library.

 You may also want to bookmark the UA Library Databases if you haven't already.
 However, I prefer using Summon now that it's live.
 I usually find my articles using Google Scholar and then go plug the DOI into Summon by using the Advanced Search option (change the first field to DOI).
 One and done.

 Tip: If you use Chrome you may also want to install the EZProxy extension, it could save you hours of time if you do your research off campus like I do.

-For Longer-Term or multi-student Projects
+term or multi-student